List of public art in Newark, New Jersey: List

-Newark Light Rail

-Sports
+Memorials and tributes

 In addition to aforementioned 2009 stainless steel sculpture of a hockey player Jon Krawczyk also created The Salute, a statue of the longtime New Jersey Devils goaltender Martin Brodeur, installed outside Prudential Center in 2016.
 A bronze statue, created by sculptor Thomas Jay Warren, was dedicated to the memory of Althea Gibson in Branch Brook Park in March 2012 In June 2012, a life-size bronze statue of Roberto Clemente by sculptor Susan Wagner was also unveiled in the park.

+Throughout the city are memorials and tributes to local sons and daughters, local and national civic leaders, and political, religious, and sports figures.